Amenity Societies and Other Voluntary Bodies

 RESCUE The British Archaeological Trust

-RESCUE, the British Archaeological Trust is a registered charity and an indendent organisation dedicated to supporting archeology and the historic environment in Britain and abroad.
+RESCUE, the British Archaeological Trust is a registered charity and an indendent organisation dedicated to supporting archaeology and the historic environment in Britain and abroad.

 SAVE Britain’s Heritage

-SAVE is a charity that campaigns for the protection of Britain’s heritage since 1975.
+SAVE is a charity that campaigns for the protection of Britain’s heritage established in 1975.
 Amongst its various activities, it produces its own register of heritage at risk.
 SAVE has always placed a special emphasis on the possibilities for alternative uses for historic buildings.